awsdocs/aws-cpp-developer-guide/doc_source/cpp_s3_code_examples.md

     return 0;
 }
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/s3#code-examples)\.
 +  For API details, see [CopyObject](https://docs.aws.amazon.com/goto/SdkForCpp/s3-2006-03-01/CopyObject) in *AWS SDK for C\+\+ API Reference*\.

 ### Create a bucket<a name="s3_CreateBucket_cpp_topic"></a>

-The following code example shows how to create an Amazon S3 bucket\.
+The following code example shows how to create an S3 bucket\.

 **SDK for C\+\+**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/s3#code-examples)\.

 ```